 Recently, my New York City Travel Medicine and Internal Medicine practices have been swamped with questions regarding measles (New York is currently having a major issue with measles).
 The most common question is: AM I IMMUNE TO MEASLES?

-- You have documentation of two measles vaccinations at least a month apart after age 1 (or)
+- Have documentation of two measles vaccinations at least a month apart after age 1 (or)

-- You have laboratory evidence of measles immunity.
+- Have laboratory evidence that you are immune to measles.
 (Meaning, you have a positive “titer”…a high enough level of IgG (Immunoglobulin “g”) to mount an adequate immune response to measles).